IgorIrastorza/theegg_ai/README.md

 # theegg_ai
-Repository with all the works done in the Artificial Intelligence school The Egg
+Repository with all the works done in the Artificial Intelligence school The Egg.